-Music as well as songs, lyrics, etc is subject to copyright and cannot be circulated, duplicated or played at will except for "private use", ie by and for the owner of the record and within the "family circle".
-Payment of rights applies to public performance, be it for free or against payment.
-By exception, no rights have to be paid when the work has fallen into the public domain.
+Music including songs, lyrics, etc is subject to copyright and cannot be circulated, duplicated or played at will except for "private use", ie by and for the owner of the recording and within the "family circle".
+Payment of rights fees applies to public performance, whether entry to that performance be free or paid.
+By exception, no rights fees have to be paid when the rights to the music have expired and it is in the public domain.